 If you are not submitting GRE scores, then we are looking for applicants to detail their completion of undergraduate or graduate level courses in statistics, economics, calculus, or social science research methods.
 Alternatively, those who have work experience with a significant quantitative or analytical component should detail the duration of their work experience and which statistical or data visualization methods were used.

 Work that involves substantial data collection, management, and analysis.
 Typically, this would involve familiarity with a statistical software application like R, Stata, or SPSS.
 For example, a person uses statistical software for analysis of a dataset or for data visualization.
 The person would have familiarity with basic descriptive statistics, cross-tabulation, and measures of relationships between variables.
 Please be as descriptive as possible in your quantitative resume.

 Students can choose to submit GRE scores or provide a quantitative resume that demonstrates their readiness for the curriculum.
 Students who are applying for dual admission to Michigan Law, Michigan Medicine, or the Ross School of Business can submit the LSAT, MCAT, or GMAT, respectively.

-Applicants will not be automatically disqualified for not submitting GRE scores.
-However, the most competitive applicants will have either submitted GRE scores or a strong quantitative resume.
+No, submitting a quantitative resume rather than GRE scores will not negatively impact your application.
 In general, applications from applicants with very little prior quantitative coursework and minimal quantitative work experience will be strengthened by including GRE scores, as the applicant should seek to demonstrate readiness for rigorous quantitative coursework at the graduate level.